 Should I be tested?

-After receiving this baseline test, the college strongly encourages faculty and staff with frequent close interactions with colleagues or students to test twice a week.
+The college strongly encourages faculty and staff with frequent close interactions with colleagues or students to test twice a week.
 Most faculty teaching on campus and staff in Campus Safety, Custodial, Dining, Ladd Library, and Student Affairs would meet this criteria.

 Those individuals who are frequently on campus, but have more limited close interactions, are encouraged to test once a week.
 Typically these would be individuals who are on campus at least 2-3 days per week.

 Faculty who are not teaching during a module or are teaching remotely, and staff who are working from home with limited on-campus activity and interaction, are discouraged from traveling to campus simply for the purpose of testing.